 Government

-The Republic of Soundland is a centralized presidential republic that is made up of an ever growing collection of territorial states in the Puget Sound and Pacific Northwest.
-Although, at first glance it may seem so, Soundland is not an federation, although it does share some similiarities, instead, it has a high national focus in both government and in culture.
-Most political power is reserved to the national government and our citizens considers themselves more as Sounlandians than they do as citizens of any territorial state.
-Indeed, territorial states have limited power and atonomy, which differentiates based on a population.
+The Republic of Soundland is a centralized presidential republic that is made up of a collection of territorial states and territories with a unicameral legislature.
+Although at first glance it may seem so, Soundland is not a federation.
+Even though Soundland does share some similarities, it is more of a unitary state.
+Soundland has a high national focus in both government and in culture.
+Most political power is reserved for the national government, and our citizens consider themselves more as Soundlandians than they do as citizens of any territorial state.
+Indeed, territorial states have limited power and autonomy, which differentiates based on population.

-The Republic of Soundland has a presidential system of government with some minor parliamentary influences.
+The Republic of Soundland has a classic presidential system of government with some European influences.
 We have three branches of government: the Executive, the Legislative, and the Judicial.

 What Does the Government Do?